-What Causes a Fracture to the Hook of Hamate?
+What is the Hook of Hamate?

 Symptoms of hook fractures include:

 What Causes Hook of Hamate Fractures?

 How is this Fracture Diagnosed?

 Hook of Hamate fractures are diagnosed through physical examinations and x-rays.
 Standard x-rays for wrist injuries usually do not show this fracture and require a special view referred to as a carpal tunnel view.
 A physician may place pressure on the wrist to pinpoint the location of the injury.
 Because this is usually not seen on the standard imaging, there is often a delay in diagnosis (averaging 4 weeks).

 Clinical suspicion aids in the diagnosis.
 If a fracture is suspected with negative radiographs, advanced imaging with CT or MRI scans may be obtained.

 Treatment of Hook of Hamate fractures depends on the severity of the fracture.

 Non-displaced fractures (fractures where the fractured bone remains in place) may be treated through nonsurgical methods.
 Nonsurgical treatment consists of immobilization in a brace, splint, or cast for upwards of 6 weeks.
 Despite immobilization, a large number of Hook of Hamate fractures go on to a nonunion, which means they do not heal.
 This occurs in 40-50% of cases.
 Fortunately, a majority of these patients are pain free and full motion.

 Surgical treatment may be necessary to treat some Hook of the Hamate fractures.
 This is indicated in displaced fractures, fractures that cause nerve irritation, or in high level athletes.